 Mounting methods are another trade off.
 Outboards and stern drives present have been built by many manufactures, each with their own designs, models, and frame sizes (a few horsepower sizes built on the same frame).
 This creates problems for designers trying to mount their propeller guard to the drive, and often requires a series of different mounting kits.

-Some manufacturers choose to just drill some holes and screw their guard on somewhere.
-Drive manufacturers do not like you drilling holes in their product.
+Some manufacturers (see the Propeller Solutions guard photo below) choose to just drill some holes and screw their guard on somewhere, typically to the anticavitation plate and sometimes also to the skeg.
+Drive manufacturers generally do not like you drilling holes in their product.
+They may blame failures under warranty on your alteration of their product by drilling holes in it and adding a guard.

-Still others try to sandwich the drive by snugly fitting the leading vertical edge of the drive and pulling the guard back and up against something wrapped around the rear of the drive.
+Still others (see the Snyder guard patent drawing below) try to sandwich the drive by snugly fitting the leading vertical edge of the drive and pulling the guard back and up against something wrapped above the anticavitation plate (Snyder guard).

 Mounting methods selected can dictate whether or not the guard can be installed when the boat is in the water.

 Which models to offer becomes a major decision.
 As mentioned earlier, each drive manufacturer has their own drive designs and models based on some limited number of drive frame sizes, however most drive manufacturers also have legacy drives they no longer manufacture.
 Some of those legacy drives are a substantial percentage of the drives still in service.
-Plus some drive manufacturers like Outboard Marine Corporation (OMC) are no longer in business.
+Some major manufacturers of marine drives, such as Outboard Marine Corporation (OMC), are not longer in business.

-When you matrix all the manufacturers including legacy drives against the range of propeller sizes, all of a sudden things get ugly.
-Propeller guard manufacturers may have to create dozens of versions just to cover the more popular models.
+When you matrix all the manufacturers including legacy drives and legacy manufacturers against the range of propeller sizes, all of a sudden things get really ugly.
+Propeller guard manufacturers may have to create dozens of versions just to cover some of the more popular models.
 Each version they add creates more tooling costs, setup costs, inventory costs, distribution costs, and makes it more likely they or their distributors will not have the correct version in stock when a potential customer comes calling.

 The more models they offer the greater their potential sales, but also the greater their costs.